 Since March 2009, there have been signs that the global credit and other financial market conditions have improved as stability has increased throughout the international financial system; however, there have been recent periods of volatility.
 While financial conditions have improved, economic activity has remained subdued and corporate interest rate risk premiums, otherwise known as credit spreads, remain at historically high levels, particularly in the loan and high yield bond markets.
 These conditions may negatively impact our ability to obtain financing, particularly from the debt markets.
-In addition, future financial market uncertainty could lead to further financial market disruptions and could further impact our ability to obtain financial market uncertainty uncertainty could lead to further financial market disruptions and could further adversely impact our ability to obtain financing and the value of our investments.
+In addition, future financial market uncertainty could lead to further financial market disruptions and could further impact our ability to obtain financing, which could limit our ability to grow our business, fully execute our business strategy and could decrease our earnings, if any.
+Future financial market uncertainty could lead to further financial market disruptions and could further adversely impact our ability to obtain financing and the value of our investments.